imshashwataggarwal/Email-Spam-Classifier/README.md

 # Email Spam Classifier

-A simple implementation of Email Spam Classification using Naive Bayes Classifier from Scratch.
+A simple implementation of Email Spam Classification using Naive Bayes Classifier.

 **DATA SET**
   > Raw data comes from the SpamAssassin public corpus, available for free download at http://spamassassin.apache.org/publiccorpus/.